President and General Manager

 WEB | HIGH

-Wax is active in WICT and CTAM, and was honored for her achievements and influence in the cable television business having been named as one of the CableFAX Most Powerful Women in Cable in both 2012 and 2013, as well as a “Wonder Woman” by Multichannel News in 2008.
-She also serves on the board of directors for the Please Touch Museum, one of the country’s leading children’s museums; and plays a leading advisory role at Cradles to Crayons, a nonprofit which provides clothing and essential goods to children in need.
-Wax was also recently honored as a 2012 K.I.D.S.
-(Kids In Distressed Situations) “Woman of Achievement” for her continuing dedication and support for children’s-focused philanthropic causes.
+Wax has been honored for her achievements and influence in the cable television business as a multi-year CableFAX Most Powerful Woman in Cable, as well as a with a Multichannel News “Wonder Woman” award.
+She serves on the board of directors for the Please Touch Museum, one of the country’s leading children’s museums; and plays a leading advisory role at Cradles to Crayons, a nonprofit which provides clothing and essential goods to children in need.
+Wax was also honored as a 2012 K.I.D.S.
+(Kids in Distressed Situations) “Woman of Achievement” for her continuing dedication and support for children’s-focused philanthropic causes.

 Wax holds a Bachelor of Science degree in biology and Masters of Business Administration from Loyola University in Baltimore.